Krystianczaja/SocAnalystPhishingLab/README.md

 2. I start with the highest severity alert because it represents the greatest potential risk to the organization.
 This ensures critical threats are addressed immediately.

 ![Selected Ticket Details](https://i.imgur.com/jc4yxkX.png)
-3. Action Taken: Opened the SIEM (Splunk) and looked up the URL associated with the alert.

-Purpose: To verify if the URL was flagged in the threat intelligence feeds and confirm the firewall correctly blocked it.

-Outcome: Verified that the URL matched a known malicious or blacklisted domain and that the threat was successfully blocked.
+3. I Opened the SIEM (Splunk) and looked up the URL associated with the alert.
+I verified that the URL matched a known malicious or blacklisted domain and that the threat was successfully blocked.

 ![Threat Analysis](https://i.imgur.com/JWCfNEE.png)